raul23/chatbots/README.rst

 Functionalities
 """""""""""""""
-These are the functionalities that I have added to the base project:
+These are the functionalities that I have added to the base project so far:

 - The chatbot will greet you (when you first tell it "hello") based on the hour of the day: